Sensitivity of low-rank matrix recovery: Introduction

 \section{Introduction}

-Compressed sensing \cite{CRT2006, Donoho2006,DE2011,EK2012,FR2013} is a general methodology for recovering an unknown but structured signal $y \in \R^k$ from a measurement $a = L(y) \in \R^\ell$, where $\ell$ can be much smaller than $k$ and $L$ is a sensing operator.
-In this paper, we consider affine linear maps as sensing operators.
+\textit{Compressed sensing} \cite{CRT2006, Donoho2006,DE2011,EK2012,FR2013} is a general methodology for recovering an unknown but structured signal $y \in \R^k$ from a measurement $a = L(y) \in \R^\ell$, where $\ell$ can be much smaller than $k$ and $L$ is a sensing operator.
 The goal is to recover the unknown signal using only information about the compressed signal.
+We consider only affine linear maps as sensing operators in this paper.

-The low-rank matrix recovery problem is a specific instance of compressed sensing.
+\textit{Low-rank matrix recovery} is a specific instance of compressed sensing.
 Herein, it is assumed that the unknown signal, an $m \times n$ matrix $Y$, (approximately) exhibits a low-rank structure of known rank $r$.
 The goal is to find a rank-$r$ matrix close to the unknown matrix $Y$ from the compressed sensing $A=L(Y)$.

-A prominent application of the low-rank matrix recovery problem is in \textit{collaborative filtering} or \textit{recommender systems}.
+A prominent application of low-rank matrix recovery is in \textit{collaborative filtering} and \textit{recommender systems}.
 Consider the so-called \emph{Netflix problem}~\cite{BL2009} for instance.
 Here, the data consists of an $m \times n$ matrix for $m$ users and $n$ movies and the $(i,j)$th entry contains the rating of user $i$ for movie $j$.
 Not all users have rated every movie.
-Thus, not all entries of the data matrix are available.
-It is incomplete.
-Attempting to fill in the missing values corresponds to predicting personalized movie ratings for each user.
-A common assumption is that the rating of movies by users is determined by unobserved latent factors, and that a low-rank factorization reveals exactly such latent factors.
+Thus, not all entries of the data matrix are available; it is incomplete.
+Filling in the missing values corresponds to predicting personalized movie ratings for each user.
+A common assumption is that the rating of movies by users is determined by unobserved latent factors, and that a low-rank factorization reveals these factors.
 This assumption was exploited by several submissions of the Netflix prize competition, including SVD++ \cite{Koren2008}, timeSVD++ \cite{Koren2009b}, and the eventual winning solution \cite{Koren2009}.

-Recovering a low-rank matrix from incomplete observations, as in the Netflix problem, is precisely a low-rank matrix recovery problem.
-Suppose that the number of known ratings is $\ell$.
-We arrange the known values of the incomplete matrix in a vector $A\in\mathbb R^\ell$.
-The projection from matrices to incomplete matrices is denoted by~$L:\mathbb R^{m\times n}\to\mathbb R^\ell$.
-In the case of the Netflix problem~$L$ is a coordinate projection.
+Recovering these latent factors from incomplete observations is a low-rank matrix recovery problem.
+Indeed, if the number of known ratings is $\ell$, we can arrange the entries of this incomplete matrix in a vector $A\in\mathbb R^\ell$.
+The projection from matrices to incomplete matrices is then a (linear) coordinate projection $L:\mathbb R^{m\times n}\to\mathbb R^\ell$.